ArteryTek/AT32WB415_Firmware_Library/project/at_start_wb415/examples/spi/halfduplex_transceiver_switch/readme.txt

-  this demo is based on the at-start board, in this demo, shows how to use halfduplex mode transfer data by interrupt mode. use single line switch realize data send and receive. because of at32wb415 have only one spi,so this demo will show two at_start board communite.and the pa5 pin used to synchronize the master and slave. the pins connect as follow:
+  this demo is based on the at-start board, in this demo, shows how to use halfduplex mode transfer data by interrupt mode. use single line switch realize data send and receive. because of there is only one spi, so this demo will show two at_start board communite.and the pa5 pin used to synchronize the master and slave. the pins connect as follow: